fitbenchmarking/fitbenchmarking/docs/source/users/options/logging_option.rst

 -------------------------------------------------

 This toggles whether the output grabber collects the third party output.
-We note that for the windows operating system the default will be off.
+We note that for the Windows operating system the default will be off.

 Default is ``True`` (``yes``/``no`` can also be used)